AndrewNoNumbers/Old-Github-Site/_harpapp/public/about-text.md

 ###About this site
 I made this site with Harp.js, HTML5, LESS, Jade templating and Markdown for content.
-I'm not a developer but I can code and I have a pretty long background in tech.
+I'm not a developer but I can code and I have a pretty solid background in technology.

 Press features: VentureBeat / Chicago Tribune / SunTimes